on May 15th, 2020 (JST) current information.

 Bangkok and other cities in Thailand impose a maximum legal fine of B2000 on littering and throwing away tobacco in the streets.

-In Thailand, smoking is prohibited primarily in public spaces that are sealed and climate-controlled and within 5 meters of their entrances.
+In Thailand, smoking is prohibited primarily in following public spaces and within 5 meters of their entrances.

 Non-smoking During Business Hours